Puppy growth tracking guidance and next steps

 If you have information about the parents, use that first.
 If you adopted a mixed-breed puppy with unknown parentage, your veterinarian may estimate adult size using body proportions, paw size, and growth rate.
 In that case, pick the size category that best matches the vet’s expectation.

-It is best described as a reasonable ballpark for many puppies, especially when you use it repeatedly to watch the trend.
+This puppy growth chart calculator is best treated as a reasonable ballpark, especially when you repeat it over time and watch the pattern.
 Accuracy varies by breed, by individual genetics, and by the age at which you measure.
-A single measurement at a very young age can produce a wide range of plausible adult outcomes.
+A single reading at a very young age can still leave a wide range of plausible adult outcomes.

-The calculation assumes your puppy has reached a certain fraction of adult weight at a given age.
-As age increases, that fraction increases, so the same current weight implies less remaining growth.
+The model assumes your puppy has reached a certain fraction of adult weight at a given age.
+As age increases, that fraction increases too, so the same current weight implies less remaining growth.
 That is why the example table shows a lower predicted adult weight at 16 weeks than at 8 weeks for the same 3 lb current weight.

-Late in the first year (or later for giant breeds), growth slows and the model becomes less informative.
+Later in the first year, or even later for giant breeds, growth slows and the puppy growth chart becomes less informative.
 The calculator caps the fraction at 0.95 to avoid extreme outputs.
-If your puppy is already near adult size, treat the result as a quick check rather than a precise forecast.
+If your puppy is already close to adult size, treat the result as a quick check rather than a precise forecast.

-Should I change feeding based on this estimate?
+Should I change feeding plans from this estimate alone?

-Enter your puppy’s age in weeks, current weight, unit, and an approximate breed size.
-The calculator converts units if needed, applies a simple growth fraction model, and displays an estimated adult weight in pounds with a kilogram conversion.
-Save the output using the copy button if you want to keep a record for training logs, adoption paperwork, or a veterinary visit.
-No single equation can capture every puppy’s unique growth curve, but consistent measurements and trend tracking can make this tool a helpful part of responsible puppy care.
+Enter your puppy’s age in weeks, current weight, weight unit, and an approximate breed size.
+The calculator converts units if needed, applies a simple growth-fraction model, and displays an estimated adult weight in pounds with a kilogram conversion.
+Save the output with the copy button if you want to keep a record for training logs, adoption paperwork, or a veterinary visit.
+No single equation can capture every puppy’s growth curve, but consistent measurements and trend tracking can make this tool a helpful part of responsible puppy care.